xyproto/orbiton/README.md

     git config --global --unset core.editor

-## Code generation

-* Obtain an API key from [openai.com](https://platform.openai.com/account/api-keys) and set it as the `OPENAI_API_KEY`, `OPENAI_KEY` or `CHATGPT_API_KEY` environment variable.
-* Press return after writing ie. `!write a function that adds two numbers` or `// Write a function that adds two numbers`.
-* Watch syntax highlighted code being generated in front of your eyes.
-ChatGPT generates the code.
-* Press `Esc` to stop code from being generated.
-* Select `Fix as you type` from the `ctrl-o` menu to let ChatGPT try to correct every line as it is typed in.
-The API key must be set for the menu option to appear.

 ## Viewing man pages

 By setting the `MANPAGER` environment variable, it's possible to use `o` for viewing man pages: